 She brings the book to her.

-How to form double pronouns in Italian
+How to use double pronouns in Italian?

 This handy table lists all of the pronomi combinati (combined pronouns) you’ll need.

-Direct object pronouns lo, la, li, and le (it and them, male or female) run along the top; indirect object pronouns mi, ti, gli, le, ci, vi, loro run vertically on the left (to me, to you, to him or her, to us, to you, and to them).
+Direct object pronouns lo, la, li, and le (it and them, male or female) run along the top; indirect object pronouns mi, ti, gli, le, ci, vi, and loro run vertically on the left (to me, to you, to him or her, to us, to you, and them).

 |mi||me lo||me la||me li||me le|